 After consulting with you, we will determine the type of autopsy that will best answer your questions at the lowest possible cost.
 You can be assured that the autopsy will not be disfiguring and will not interfere with funeral plans.
 Evisceration can be performed at your funeral facility or at our state-of-the-art laboratory.

 Our reference testing lab, NMS Labs, is the premier toxicology lab in the USA.
-Assays look for specific medications, drugs of abuse, and alcohols.
+Assays look for specific medications, drugs of abuse, alcohols and heavy metals.
+The basic panel performed in most autopsies includes tests for acetone, amphetamines, barbiturates, buprenorphine, cannabinoids, ethanol, fentanyl, isopropanol, methadone, methamphetamine, methanol, opiates, oxycodone, and phencyclidine.
+Virtually any additional drug can be assayed for an additional charge.
 The presence and amount of each substance in the body at the time of death is provided.
-Results typically take less than 4 weeks.
+Results typically take less than 8 weeks.

 Genetic testing can identify unknown remains, provide parentage testing, and even determine the cause of death.
 DNA testing can offer a wealth of information about inheritable diseases.
 We provide testing through our sister organization, Invitae.
 DNA results typically take 4-6 weeks.

 If an autopsy has been performed elsewhere and questions still remain, Autopsy PC offers second opinion autopsies.
 Our pathologists have extensive experience with lawyers and law enforcement.
-We can review outside autopsy reports, accident reports, medical record review, and laboratory findings.
+We can review outside autopsy reports, accident reports, medical records, and laboratory findings.